 The problem that Bitcoin solves is the same as it has been since its launch in 2008: how to have a viable currency without the need for a centralised institution.
 Bitcoin’s fame and value have been built on its ability to function as a currency without the need for the backing of banks.

 Since Bitcoin emerged, thousands of other coins have followed, but none has (as of yet) knocked Bitcoin off its perch as the leading cryptocurrency in the world.
-Many of the coins that came after Bitcoin have built themselves on ambitious projects trying to apply the blockchain to new problems, but Bitcoin remains just as it ever was: a currency enabled by blockchain technology.
+Many of the coins that have come after have built themselves on ambitious projects trying to apply the blockchain to new problems, but Bitcoin remains just as it ever was: a currency enabled by blockchain technology.

 3. Do you want to hold Bitcoin for the long term?

-There are some times when it’s best to hold Bitcoin for a long time, and others when it might be better to get in and out quickly.
+There are times when it’s best to hold for a long time, and others when it might be better to get in and out quickly.
 It basically comes down to how soon you want to see your returns.
-Here’s what you want to consider when investing in Bitcoin for the long or short term, and how this might impact your choice as to where to buy Bitcoin.
+Here’s some things to consider for the long or short term, along with advice on which platforms to use, depending on your strategy.

 Considerations for a long term investment strategy

 Long term investing is best if you believe that Bitcoin’s price is going to trend upwards in the coming months and years.
-If you’re going to invest in Bitcoin in this way, it makes sense to buy coins through an exchange and then transfer them to a secure personal wallet.
+If you’re going to invest this way, use our table above to find the best place to buy Bitcoin in the UK, and then transfer your new coins to a secure personal wallet.

 Considerations for a short term trading strategy

 Short term investing is more focused on taking advantage of volatility to make small amounts of money quickly and often.
-If you want to trade Bitcoin in this way, then you should sign up to a broker with low trading fees, and maybe consider looking for other options such as leveraged trading.
+If you want to be more of a trader, then you should sign up to a broker with low trading fees, and maybe consider looking for other options such as leveraged trading.

-The easiest way to acquire Bitcoin is to use either an exchange or a brokerage.
+The easiest way to buy Bitcoin in the US or the UK is to use an exchange or a brokerage.
 These are explained in more detail in other FAQs, but there are a variety of platforms in each category offering ways to buy and trade BTC in a variety of ways.